werval/werval/README.md

 under the hood and hence need Firefox to be installed and a graphical context to be available.

-To get you started, here are some usefull commands:

-    ./gradlew clean             # Clean up the whole project tree ./gradlew install           # Install all qiweb artifacts ./gradlew install check     # Run all tests

-It is recommended to run all tests first, giving you confidence that the whole thing work on your computer.
+When working on the QiWeb source code, it is recommended to run all tests first, giving you confidence that the whole thing work on your computer.

-To run all tests you must `install` first as build plugins are tested along the way and they need to be installed in order to be used by the tests and samples.
-This is why the command to run tests call the `install` and `check` tasks.

 QiWeb do not have much dependencies but the build system and the tests do.
 As a consequence, a vast amount of code is downloaded the first time you run a build.
-Theses downloads are cached, at the time of writing running a full build with every dependencies in cache take less than two minutes.
+Theses downloads are cached, at the time of writing running a full build including integration tests with every dependencies in cache take less than two minutes.

 QiWeb artifacts produced by the build are installed in your local maven repository (`~/.m2/repository`).